 Land’s End Point

-This small area which is just dirt is one of the best spots for a view of the Golden Gate Bridge.
+This small area is one of the best spots for a view of the Golden Gate Bridge.
 You do have to walk down a lot of steps to get there, but it is worth it.

-At the end, you will reach a small dirt area which is the top of the cliffs.
+At the end, you will reach a small dirt area, which is on the top of the cliffs in the above photo.
 This is a great spot to pull out your sandwich from Ike’s if you stopped there before coming out on the trail.

-This area is a lot bigger then it looks, and it is a great spot to relax and enjoy the views.
+This area is a lot bigger than it looks, and it is a great spot to relax and enjoy the views.
 If you are looking to go down to the beach, you can do that from here as well.

 Mile Rock Beach

-The trail now leads through more trees which were lush and green when I went, before another set of steep stairs.
-Of course what goes up must come down, so when you get to the top of the stairs, you will go back down the other side.
+The trail now leads through more trees, that were lush and green when I went, before another set of steep stairs.
+Of course, what goes up must come down, so when you get to the top of the stairs, you will go back down the other side.

 I love this area as it provides fantastic views of the trail itself and the Golden Gate Bridge behind it.

-The trail continues through lush foliage before opening back up again right near Eagle Point.
+The trail continues through the trees before opening back up again right near Eagle Point.

 Eagle Point Overlook

 Eagle Point Overlook is a large cement area that provides a great view of the Golden Gate Bridge.
-I didn’t think it was notably better than many of the other views you have seen on the trail, but it did have some unique flowers that you could use to compose a good picture.
+I didn’t think it was notably better than many of the other views I had seen on the trail, but it did have some flowers that you could use to compose a good picture.
 This is where the trail meets back up with the road again, and while it technically continues, this is where I turned around and headed back.

-You can use this trail to walk all the way to the Presidio and Baker Beach, but that is a story for another post.
+You can use this trail to walk all the way to the Presidio and Marshall’s Beach, but that is a story for another post.
 Just these 4 miles will take you at least a few hours as there is so much to explore and so many beautiful views to see.